-- (1) Objective Create land use areas or zones that will support higher density uses in the center of the City and will reduce in density toward the boundaries of the city, thus preserving the "rural community identity" of Willard City. - (2) Objective Ensure responsible growth in the City through provisions that require available and adequate public services and facilities which are existing at the time of the development impact. - (3) Objective Implement land use management strategies such as agricultural preservation techniques and subdivision regulations that preserve the natural setting and resources, and rural character of the Willard area while providing opportunities for coordinated growth and development. - (4) Objective Designate limited areas for commercial and, manufacturing and some light industrial uses that will provide employment, tax base, and service needs of the community. - (5) Objective Include "Right to Farm" provisions in the Zoning Ordinance that would protect the right of the farmers and ranchers to operate their facilities in rural zones without infringement on traditional land and irrigation accesses and uses, or complaints regarding noise, dust, odors or length of work hours.
-The provisions should protect property rights and safety of residents and livestock by providing buffers and or screening as necessary. - (6) Objective Provide an in-fill subdivision ordinance that will make it much easier for small subdivisions to be developed if they maximize open space, need no public street expansion or improvements or other infrastructure and meet the goals of this General Plan. - (7) Objective Develop an Environmental Sensitivity Ordinance and Map that would require detailed environmental impact statements or other studies to be performed by developers in these areas.
-The results of these studies would determine appropriate remedies, building capacities, and/or impose appropriate development restrictions on projects influenced or cited in geological hazard areas, areas of high erosion potential, wet lands, high water table areas and flood plains, unsuitable building soils, and hill sides with slopes greater than 20 percent, high vegetation/fire (vegetation and or fire???) danger, water shed protection and other sensitive lands or issues.
+- (1) Objective Ensure responsible growth in the City through provisions that require available and adequate public services and facilities which are existing at the time of the development impact. - (2) Objective Implement land use management strategies that preserve the natural setting and resources, and rural character of the Willard area while providing opportunities for coordinated growth and development. - (3) Objective Designate areas for commercial and industrial uses that will provide employment, tax base, and service needs of the community. - (4) Objective Include "Right to Farm" provisions in the Zoning Ordinance that would protect the right of the farmers and ranchers to operate their facilities in rural zones without infringement on traditional land and irrigation accesses and uses, or complaints regarding noise, odors or length of work hours.
+The provisions should protect property rights and safety of residents and livestock by providing buffers and or screening as necessary.

-- (8) Objective Create special programs to encourage the development of affordable dwelling units, including, apartments, condominiums, multi-family dwellings, and planned unit developments, for both owner and renter occupancy. - (a) Policy Develop an Affordable Housing Plan for Willard City.
+- (5) Objective Provide an in-fill subdivision ordinance that will make it easier for small subdivisions to be developed if they maximize open space, need no public street expansion or improvements or other infrastructure and meet the goals of this General Plan. - (6) Objective Develop an Environmental Sensitivity Ordinance and Map that would require detailed environmental impact statements or other studies to be performed by developers in these areas.
+The results of these studies would determine appropriate remedies, building capacities, and/or impose appropriate development restrictions on projects influenced or cited in geological hazard areas, areas of high erosion potential, wet lands, high water table areas and flood plains, unsuitable building soils, and hill sides with slopes greater than 20 percent, high vegetation and or fire danger, water shed protection and other sensitive lands or issues. - (7) Objective Create special programs to encourage the development of affordable dwelling units, including, apartments, condominiums, multi-family dwellings, and planned unit developments, for both owner and renter occupancy. - (a) Policy Develop an Affordable Housing Plan for Willard City.
 The plan should meet the requirements of Utah State Legislature Housing Bill 295, passed in 1996.
-It can be patterned after the model created by Bear River Association of Governments (BRAG) (b) Policy Adopt a set of goals as a part of the Affordable Housing Plan.
-These goals should be similar to the goals developed by BRAG, to create the attitudes and practices that will allow implementation of the Affordable Housing Plan. - (9) Objective Rather than making rural uses the starting point for re-zoning conversion to more urbanized land uses, make rural uses the highest and greatest use of land in Willard City.
-Always recognize and acknowledge that philosophy in land use decisions. - (a) c) Policy -Strictly implement the land use objectives in this element of the General Plan by developing appropriate City procedures, ordinances, codes and regulations in the Willard City Zoning Ordinance, developing a Land Use Map, Environmental Sensitivity Map, Road Master Plan Map, and Zoning Districts Map.
-Also develop any necessary accessory ordinances to manage growth and development in the manner prescribed.

-(b) Policy Work with Box Elder County through an inter-local type agreement to ensure that Willard City's Land use objectives are preserved in the sensitive land areas just outside the City borders.
+It can be patterned after the model created by Bear River Association of Governments (BRAG) - (b) Policy Adopt a set of goals as a part of the Affordable Housing Plan.
+These goals should be similar to the goals developed by BRAG, to create the attitudes and practices that will allow implementation of the Affordable Housing Plan. - (c) Policy -Strictly implement the land use objectives in this element of the General Plan by developing appropriate City procedures, ordinances, codes and regulations in the Willard City Zoning Ordinance, developing a Land Use Map, Environmental Sensitivity Map, Road Master Plan Map, and Zoning Districts Map.
+Also develop any necessary accessory ordinances to manage growth and development in the manner prescribed. - (d) Policy Work with Box Elder County through an inter-local type agreement to ensure that Willard City's Land use objectives are preserved in the sensitive land areas just outside the City borders.

-(10) THE WILLARD CITY LAND USE MAP
+(9) THE WILLARD CITY LAND USE MAP